Govind Namdev

 Govind Namdev (born 3 September 1954) is an Indian actor who appears in Hindi films.
 Namdev made his debut as a corrupt cop in David Dhawan's Shola Aur Shabnam (1992).
 He has acted in numerous movies, often as a villain.
 He is an alumnus of the National School of Drama 1978.
-After that he joined NSD repertory company and worked there 12 to 13 years as an actor.
+After that he joined NSD repertory company and worked there for 12 to 13 years as an actor.

 Some of his most notable work has been in the films Oh My God, Dum Maro Dum, Bandit Queen, Virasat, Satya, Kachche Dhaage, Mast, Thakshak, Phir Bhi Dil Hai Hindustani, Pukar, Raju Chacha, Sarfarosh, Satta, Qayamat and Main Madhuri Dixit Banna Chahti Hoon, Johny Gadhaar.
 He also starred in Kaashi in Search of Ganga.